Dance Mogul Magazine Exclusive…

-Robert Cecil Brooks: I would tackle stigma in regards to homophobia, rights of the LGBT Community and the love between same gender lovers.
-There isn’t enough art that represent the relationship aspect, struggles or successes in regards to ALL, especially the LGBT Community.
+Robert Cecil Brooks: I would tackle stigma in regards to homophobia, rights of the LGBT Community and the love between same-gender lovers.
+There isn’t enough art that represents the relationship aspect, struggles or successes in regards to ALL, especially the LGBT Community.

 Dance Mogul: Should dancers be certified to teach workshops?
 If so, by whom?